Do I have to be British?+

 No. From 2014 onwards the BRKC is now a single weekend-long event, next being held on the 17-19 January 2020.

 15 minutes free practice is included as part of the entry fee, to be used on the Friday Practice Day before the event.
 Additional slots may be purchased (when available), and we recommend getting in as much practice as you can at the circuit in the months leading up to the event.

 Do I need a briefing?+

-Yes, you will be briefed before your first time on circuit, and there is a compulsory BRKC briefing on the Saturday morning which all drivers must attend.
+Yes, you will be briefed before your first time on circuit, and all drivers are required to watch an online BRKC briefing in advance, which they will be asked to verify.

 What do I need to enter?+